json420/dbase32/doc/dbase32.rst

 :func:`isdb32()` or :func:`check_db32()` than to validate with :func:`db32dec()`
 and throw away the needlessly decoded value.

-Lastly, use :func:`random_id()` to generate a D-Base32 encoded ID with entropy from ``/dev/urandom``.
+Lastly, use :func:`random_id()` to generate a D-Base32 encoded random ID.
 By default it will return a 120-bit (15-byte) ID, which will be 24 characters in length when D-Base32 encoded:

 >>> from dbase32 import random_id
 >>> random_id()